python-websockets/websockets/docs/design.rst

 - :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` runs
   :meth:`~protocol.WebSocketCommonProtocol.transfer_data()` which handles
   incoming data and lets :meth:`~protocol.WebSocketCommonProtocol.recv()` consume it.
-It may be cancelled to terminate the connection.
+It may be canceled to terminate the connection.
 It never exits with an exception other than :exc:`~asyncio.CancelledError`.
 See :ref:`data transfer <data-transfer>` below.

 - :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` runs
   :meth:`~protocol.WebSocketCommonProtocol.close_connection()` which waits for the data transfer to terminate, then takes care of closing the TCP connection.
-It must not be cancelled.
+It must not be canceled.
 It never exits with an exception.
 See :ref:`connection termination <connection-termination>` below.

 Besides, :meth:`~protocol.WebSocketCommonProtocol.fail_connection()` starts